 A lot of you have asked me what my pink bars were inside my home gym and they are my Equalizers.
 These nifty cute bars help make life a lot easier for certain exercises.
 You can do pull ups, push ups, tricep dips, split lunges, and about 100 more exercises using these bars and you can take them anywhere with you.

 Just like you need dumbells, you NEED a barbell with weight plates.
 I use my T Grip barbell 5 days a week in addition to my dumbbells.
 It adds weight to my back as I squat which has dramatically lifted and changed my booty over the past year.
 I also do lunges with my barbell and benchpress with my barbell.
 The bar comes with different weight plates so that you can adjust the weights to feel most comfortable to you and once you get used to the weight, you just add another plate on!
-This is a lot smaller and more compact than the barbells you see at the gym which are longer, bigger, and come with a weight rack.
-This does not need a rack!

 **UPDATE:** I just added a BOSU Ball to my home gym and I cannot be more excited about it.
 You can do a variety of exercises on the ball, but it takes things to a whole new level by challenging your balance.
 This burns more calories and you basically get a lot more out of your workout while improving your balance skills.
 It also helps enhance your skills when doing the move without the ball.